Vaiben Solomon

-Vaiben Solomon (abt 1800 – 21 June 1860) was a Jewish-English convict who, with his brother Emanuel Solomon, was transported for larceny to New South Wales in 1818.
+Vaiben Solomon (abt 1800 – 21 June 1860) was a Jewish-English convict who, with his brother Emanuel, was transported for larceny to New South Wales in 1818.
 Despite further brushes with the law, Solomon and his brother seized business opportunities and became prosperous Sydney merchants.
-The brothers were later joined by more of their siblings, and became patriarchs of a family line that would go onto make its mark on Australia business and politics, particularly in New South Wales and South Australia.
+The brothers were later joined by more of their siblings, and became patriarchs of a family line that would go on to make its mark on Australian business and politics, particularly in New South Wales and South Australia.

 Early life and transportation

 Vaiben was born in 1798, the son of Samuel Moss Solomon, a London pencil maker.

 On the evening of 16 October 1816, Vaiben and his brother Emanuel Solomon were arrested at a boarding house in Northallerton, Yorkshire.
 They were charge with breaking and entering and stealing clothing from the house of Thomas Prest.
 They were committed for trial at the Durham Assizes, which took place on 4 August 1817.
 They were found guilty of larceny and sentenced to transportation for seven years.

 The brothers were transported to Australia on the Lady Castlereagh in mid-December 1817.
 The ship first arrived at Port Jackson on 30 April 1818, where 39 prisoners were unloaded and the remaining 261, including the Solomon brothers, were taken to Van Diemens Land.

 The two brothers did not prove to be model prisoners and, after committing a further theft of clothes, they were sentenced on 3 March 1821 to the penal settlement at Newcastle, New South Wales for three years.
 The brothers received their certificates of release in August 1824.